stinkyink/vero-api/sections/api/users.md

 This endpoint will update the email address and/or custom attributes for a user.
 The following parameters are accepted:

-- email (required) - the user's existing email address in Vero
+- id (required) - the unique string identifying the user.
+This could be user's email address.
 - auth_token (required) - your API authorisation token.
 This can be found by logging into your Vero account and selecting "Account" (at the top of the page)
 - changes - a JSON object with changes you the user
 - development_mode (optional) - a boolean to indicate whether the event is tracked in development mode. default: false